 - Skin should be kept well hydrated and moisturised.
 If creams are to be applied, they should be done at least 30 minutes prior to putting on PPE.

-- If a face mask is likely to be worn for a prolonged period of time, consider using a barrier preparation to prevent irritation from moisture build-up.
+- If PPE is likely to be worn for a prolonged period of time, consider using a barrier preparation to prevent irritation from moisture build-up.
 The barrier preparation should dry quickly and leave little residue.

 - Skin protectants and emollients containing white soft paraffin are flammable.
 People are not advised to smoke with these present on their skin.